t3kt/raytk/docs/basics.md

 `date`
 : Providing a year is the minimum requirement.
 Used to sort the projects.

-`screenshot`
+`image`
-: A 16:9 screenshot of the project.
+: A 16:9 image of the project.

   You can pass an URL to an image, but it is recommended that you provide a `src`-`srcset` pair (see example above).

-  Hydejack will show the screenshot in various sizes, depending on the screen width, so that no specific size will fit all.
+  Hydejack will show the image in various sizes, depending on the screen width, so that no specific size will fit all.
 Instead, it is recommended that you use a [mipmap]-like approach, providing the image in multiple sizes, each image half the width of the previous one.
   The `src` key is a fallback image for browsers that don't support the `srcset` attribute.
 The keys of the `srcset` hash will be used as descriptors.

   For more information on `srcset`, see the [documentation at MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-srcset), or [this article from CSS-Tricks](https://css-tricks.com/responsive-images-youre-just-changing-resolutions-use-srcset/).